Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 Januari 2025 11.28.42 UTC
+- WIB: Rabu, 22 Januari 2025 12.25.55 UTC
-- WITA: Rabu, 22 Januari 2025 12.28.42 UTC
+- WITA: Rabu, 22 Januari 2025 13.25.55 UTC
-- WIT: Rabu, 22 Januari 2025 13.28.42 UTC
+- WIT: Rabu, 22 Januari 2025 14.25.55 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: technology
+Kategori: inspirational